hashgraph/hedera-sdk-tck/test-specifications/cryptoService/accountCreateTransaction.md

 This test specification for AccountCreateTransaction is to be one of many for testing the functionality of the Hedera SDKs.
 The SDK under test will use the language specific JSON-RPC server return responses back to the test driver.

 ## Design:
 Each test within the test specification is linked to one of the properties within AccountCreateTransaction.
 Each property is tested with a mix of boundaries.
 The inputs for each test are a range of valid, minimum, maximum, negative and invalid values for the method.
 The expected response of a passed test can be a correct error response code or seen as the result of node queries.
-Success on the consensus node can be obtained by a queries such as AccountInfoQuery or AccountBalanceQuery, and on the mirror node through the rest API.
+A successful transaction (the transaction reached consensus and was applied to state) can be determined by getting a `TransactionReceipt` or `TransactionRecord`, or can be determined by using queries such as `AccountInfoQuery` or `AccountBalanceQuery` and investigating for the required changes (creations, updates, etc.).
+The mirror node can also be used to determine if a transaction was successful via its rest API.
 Error codes are obtained from the response code proto files.

 **Transaction properties:**